wso2/istio-apim/README.md

 *Note:* You can map the API with the service mesh service by changing the following values in samples/httpbin/api.yaml

-- api.service : name of the API              # Used in JWT verification
+- api.service : name of the API
-- api.version : version of the API           # Used in JWT verification and OAuth2 verification
+- api.version : version of the API
-- api.context : context of the API           # Used in OAuth2 verification
+- api.context : context of the API
-- resource.scope : scope of the resource     # Used in JWT verification
+- resource.scope : scope of the resource
 - service : mesh service

 The above values are used in the following verifications.